webproducer-ir/jquery-slidemenu/README.md

 HOW TO USE

-1- Include font-awesome.min.css in head
+First go to website http://fortawesome.github.io/Font-Awesome/ and download the last version of the Font Awesome

+After download include to your project.

+Include the jquery plugin to your project.

-2- Include jquery-slide-menu.css in head
+1- Include jquery-slide-menu.css in head

-3- Include jquery-x.xx.x.min.js in end of body

-4- Include jquery-slide-menu.js in after jquery plugin
+2- Include jquery-slide-menu.js in after jquery plugin

-5 - Next create new javascript code and include :
+3 - Use :

     <script type="text/javascript">
     	$(document).ready(function(e) {